Get the Free 6-Step Plan →

 When students help shape how the classroom runs, something changes.

-They don’t just follow expectations — they protect them.
+They don't just follow expectations—they begin taking ownership of them.

 Instead of constantly correcting what's going wrong...